v-exec/Elyium/README.md

 #### Content

-- Make more narrative content (and images?), create main and side 'quests'.
+- Make more narrative content and images, create main and side 'quests'.

+#### Considerations

+- Modify entity spawning system to only spawn entities if player is moving under certain speed.
+This keeps players from exploring Elyium when in moving vehicle.

+- Create persistent entity locations for city-specific adventures and community-building.